kromg/nagios-plugins/README.md

 Collection of plugins for Nagios.

+check_certificates.pl: plugin to verify expiration dates of SSL certificates.

+    Requires:

+        - Data::Dumper (only if run with -d)

+        - IO::Socket::SSL

+        - IO::Socket::SSL::Utils

+        - LWP::UserAgent

+        - Monitoring::Plugin

 check_end2end.pl: plugin to perform a web navigation (with time thresholds)

     Requires:

         - Config::General

+        - Data::Dumper (only if run with -d)

         - HTTP::Headers